The essential guide to entity extraction

 Once we’ve decided on our classification system, labels can be added to a text using open-source tools like BRAT.
 After we’ve finished annotating, our text output might look something like this:

 One important thing to note is that while the meaning of named entities does not change, the way that you choose to classify them is highly subjective.
-While the phrase “Abraham Lincoln” always signifies the same person, he could be labeled as a Person, President or American amongst other things.
+While the phrase 'Abraham Lincoln' always signifies the same person, he could be labeled as a 'person', 'president' or 'American', among other things.
 The categories in our example are just one possible way to group these named entities.
 Depending on the other pieces of text in the dataset, certain labels may make more sense than others.

 The field of entity extraction has a selection of technical terms that it’s important to know.
 While we’ll discuss some of these in more detail later on, here’s a list that will quickly reinforce your knowledge: